-It was originally introduced into the market as an alternative to plywood and is made with wooden strips positioned using a cross-grain technique.
-This design will also ensure that the board is less likely to warp or split.
-It is also capable of handling more stress; is stronger and more stable than alternatives.
+OSB Board was originally introduced into the market as an alternative to plywood and is made with wooden strips positioned using a cross-grain technique.
+This design also ensures that the board is less likely to warp or split.
+It is also capable of handling more stress and is stronger and more stable than alternatives.

 OSB is available in two grades, both of which are suitable for structural use: